 So that makes us different too because a lot of people here, who live and have always studied here, speak Spanish but speak it badly.
 Just like those of us who come here and speak English and speak it badly.
 So, it’s like a learning experience for everyone, from over there to here and here as well.
 It’s like we’re learning on both sides, in both senses to be able to- well, I don’t know, to walk … the same road.
-(5 June 2014)
+(June 5, 2014)

 For Angela, the experience of having to navigate higher education in her second language led to deeper reflection on the ways students on both sides might resemble each other and a vision of borderlands education as a multidirectional learning process for everyone involved.
 “Actually knowing what’s going on,” in Angela’s account, was not so much about exposing “wrong perceptions” for what they were, but of coming to appreciate others’ experiences in a new way – i.e., through one’s own experience of education in a transborder world.
+Confronting the practical difficulties of transfronterizo student life – e.g., challenges with academic English – also allowed students like Angela to reflect on the distinctive strengths that they developed through their everyday cross-border “maneuvering” (cf. Hannerz, 1990, quoted in Vertovec, 2009, p.
+70), such as (perhaps) a greater potential for intercultural understanding.

 In similar terms, Mary expressed her appreciation of students who were previously educated in Mexico and had to function in the U.S. educational system, alongside her hope that someone else might recognize her (Mary’s) intercultural competence, forged through years of transfronterizo activity:

-And I was like- ah, and then she learned English.
+And I was like- ah, and then she [a student from Mexico] learned English.
 Like, “Wow, that’s awesome.
 That's great.”
 Like I think how I see them, maybe somebody will see me like, “Oh, okay.
 She lived there for a little- for a little while but then she came over here.
 Cool!”

 (27 June 2014)

 Thus, for the students in this study, cosmopolitanism was not just a matter of thinking “beyond the local” (Pollock et al., 2002, p.
 10) but also took the form of “inhabiting multiple places at once” and even “being different beings simultaneously” (p.
 11).
 “Knowing two versions” of border stories, in the multiple senses discussed, allowed transfronterizo students to inhabit multiple perspectives, view border events nearly simultaneously from different angles, and put themselves in others’ places.
-This critical cosmopolitan vision presents a sharp rebuke to the idea that borderlands schooling is best understood as a site of marginality.
+This critical cosmopolitan vision presents a sharp rebuke to the idea that borderlands schooling is best understood as a site of marginality because …?.

 Implications

-In this article, I have asserted that borders did, somewhat paradoxically, build bridges (Alvarez, 2012) to new articulations of identity for transfronterizo university students, in that students’ everyday transnationalism (Vertovec, 2009) reshaped their academic subjectivities and led them to develop a critical cosmopolitan perspective on the people and places around them.
+In this article, I have asserted that borders, somewhat paradoxically, build bridges (Alvarez, 2012) to new articulations of identity for transfronterizo university students.
+Students’ everyday transnationalism (Vertovec, 2009) reshaped their academic subjectivities and led them to develop a critical cosmopolitan perspective on the people and places around them.
 As Rumford (2014) contends, border crossings, while fraught with tension, can “creat[e] cosmopolitan opportunities through the possibility of cultural encounters and negotiations of difference” (p.
 3).
 Students’ borderwork (Rumford, 2008) – their day-in, day-out engagement with, and maneuvering around, the border – was central to the way they experienced higher education.
-Even more importantly, it informed the kinds of “border people” (Martínez, 1994) they believed themselves to be.
 The participants’ borderwork extended to their efforts to “speak back” to others’ misunderstandings of the borderlands, or misapprehensions of border dwellers, as they continuously reassessed their relations with the various communities around them (Rumford, 2014).
-Transfronterizo students laid claim to cosmopolitan vision, a special form of insight or intercultural competence arising from their cross-border mobility and their corresponding ability to embrace multiple versions of events.
+Transfronterizo students laid claim to cosmopolitan vision, a form of insight or intercultural competence arising from their cross-border mobility and their corresponding ability to embrace multiple versions of events.